-Gangwon-do is known as being the part of Korea with the cleanest environment, with fresh air and a thriving ecosystem.
-The cities of Pyeongchang and Jeongseon receive many tourists every year, looking for a pure environment in which to spend their vacation time.
-Pyeongchang, the host of the 2018 Winter Olympic Games, offers resorts galore where one can enjoy a variety of winter sports as well as natural sites such as Odaesan National Park and Daegwallyeong Sheep Farm, which prove to be beautiful year round.
-These days, the nearby city of Jeongseon, known as the “City of Arirang” (Arirang is the representative Korean folk song), has also popped up on the vacation radar due its refreshing environment.
-Provided below is a two-day itinerary to discover more about the individual attractions these cities offer.
+Gangwon-do is known for having the cleanest environment in Korea, with fresh air and a thriving ecosystem.
+The cities of Pyeongchang and Jeongseon receive many tourists every year who come looking for a pollution-free environment during their trip.
+Pyeongchang, the host of the 2018 Winter Olympic Games, offers resorts galore where one can enjoy a variety of winter sports as well as natural sites such as Odaesan National Park and Daegwallyeong Sheep Ranch, which prove to be beautiful year round.
+These days, the nearby city of Jeongseon, known as the “City of Arirang,” has also popped up on the travel radar due to its refreshing environment.
+Provided below is a two-day itinerary to discover more about the excellent attractions these cities offer.

 Tip) Transportation in Pyeongchang & Jeongseon

-The public transportation in Pyeongchang and Jeongseon is not as well-developed as larger cities so traveling via bus will be quite inconvenient.
-We recommend renting a car in Seoul before starting out on your journey.
+Public transportation in some regions of Pyeongchang and Jeongseon is not as well-developed as larger cities, so traveling via city bus can be quite inconvenient.
+Visitors who can drive are recommended to rent a car in Seoul before starting out on their journey.
 It takes around 2 hours to drive from Seoul to Pyeongchang.

 19:00 AMTravel to Pyeongchang